 Peach-themed charms and fortune-telling slips are popular.

-Kinojo Castle(Demon's Castle)
+Kinojo Castle(Demon Castle)

 Momotaro-themed gourmet food and souvenirs

-If you visit Okayama, be sure to enjoy the local specialties and gourmet food associated with Momotaro.
+When you visit Okayama, be sure to enjoy the local specialties and gourmet food associated with Momotaro.

 Kibi Dango

 Kibi Dango, famous for being served by Momotaro to his friends, is a specialty sweet of Okayama.
-It originally came from the food culture of the Kibi region, which has been passed down since ancient times, and was also eaten as portable food by samurai.
+It originally came from the food culture of the Kibi region, which has been passed down since ancient times, and was also eaten as a portable food by samurai.
 Due to the influence of the story, it is now widely loved as a symbol of Momotaro.

 Momotaro Goods